flyteorg/flyte/flytectl/docs/source/task.rst

 Task
 ------
-It specifies the actions to be performed on the resource 'task'.
+It specifies the actions to be performed on the 'task' resource.

 .. toctree::
     :maxdepth: 1